 The vision of Easton's future growth and prosperity is built upon its proud history as a cultural, commercial, industrial, and transportation hub.
 Easton is now poised as a destination for tourists, artists, investors and residents, plus retail, restaurant, and service businesses.
-With over 27,200 residents within a region of 842,000, Easton is a full service working community that maintains industrial areas with light manufacturing, distribution and warehousing, a vibrant downtown, and residential neighborhoods.
+With over 27,100 residents within a region of 862,000, Easton is a full-service working community that maintains industrial areas with light manufacturing, distribution and warehousing, a vibrant downtown, and residential neighborhoods.

-Home to the Crayola Experience, National Canal Museum, Northampton County Historical and Genealogical Museum and the State Theatre, among other attractions, Easton welcomes over 800,000 visitors annually.
-The City offers superior accessibility, enticing small-town ambiance, town-to-gown connections with the prestigious Lafayette College, plus the new addition of Northampton Community College and diverse culture and various historic attractions.
+While the pandemic did - and continues to - impact residents and businesses, Easton's City Council and Administration made significant moves to bolster local business, including the addition of expanded outdoor dining and the unveiling of a new, outdoor Winter Village.
+Meanwhile, Easton's attractions, including the Crayola Experience, Siegel Museum, Nurture Nature, National Canal Museum, Northampton County Historical and Genealogical Museum and the State Theatre, continue to draw over 800,000 visitors annually.
+The City offers superior accessibility, enticing small-town ambiance, town-to-gown connections with the prestigious Lafayette College, plus diverse culture and various historic attractions.
 Businesses affiliated with the arts will find Easton in the midst of resurgence in the fine, industrial and creative arts.
 An active and growing artist community is complemented by galleries displaying nationally known as well as local artists' work.
 Much of the revitalization of Easton's Downtown can be attributed to the success of the many festivals and events that are supported by the City and the Greater Easton Development Authority.
 The combination of these events, attractions and the diverse restaurant scene has created a destination for weekdays, weeknights and through the weekend.

 The City of Easton has leveraged significant government dollars in public funding to spur economic growth and activity from the private sector.
-These public dollars (\$100M+), helping bring in over \$7500M of private sector investment and stimulus to the City.
+These public dollars (\$100M+), helping bring in over \$750M of private sector investment and stimulus to the City.
 While the private sector has done a significant amount of investing, including the re-use of a long unutilized space downtown for three of Hearst Publishing's (Fortune 500) publications, the public sector continues to support the City's growth.
-Adding this interest to the draw of the Crayola Experience and other unique outdoor and family based attractions, Easton will continue to grow as the playground for not only the residents of Easton, but the broader Lehigh Valley and New Jersey.
+Adding this interest to the draw of its unique outdoor and family-based attractions, Easton will continue to grow as the playground for not only the residents of Easton, but the broader Lehigh Valley and New Jersey.